Zetaniis/tether-marks-for-obsidian/README.md

 ### BRAT
  - Install the BRAT plugin from Community plugins
  - In the BRAT options, click on Add Beta plugin and enter `https://github.com/Zetaniis/tether-marks-for-obsidian`
- - The plugin will auto update on every Obsidian startup

 ## First time configuration
 For maximum efficiency, the plugin is intended to be used via keyboard shortcuts.
 Be sure to set some through the hotkeys and plugin settings UIs.